 And despite the fact that social media has become one of our most important public forums for speech, several of the most important platforms are controlled by a small number of people.
 Mark Zuckerberg controls 58 percent of the voting share of Meta, the parent company of both Facebook and Instagram, effectively giving him sole control of two of the largest social platforms.
 Elon Musk made a $44-billion offer to take Twitter private (although whether that deal goes through will be determined by a lawsuit).
+[Editor’s Note: Musk completed his acquisition of Twitter in late October.]
 All these companies have a history of sharing scant portions of the data about their platforms with researchers, preventing us from understanding the impacts of social media on individuals and society.
 Such singular ownership of the three most powerful social media platforms makes us fear this lockdown on data sharing will continue.

 After decades of little regulation, it is time to require more transparency from social media companies.

 In 2020 social media was an important mechanism for the spread of false and misleading claims about the election and for mobilization by groups that participated in the January 6, 2021, Capitol insurrection.
 We have seen misinformation about COVID spread widely online during the pandemic.
 And today social media companies are failing to remove the Russian propaganda about the war in Ukraine that they promised to ban.
 Social media has become a major conduit for the spread of false information about every issue of concern to society.
 We don’t know what the next crisis will be, but we do know that false claims about it will circulate on these platforms.